ioviic/articles_content/base_setup_react_webpack_babel.md

 # Base setup for React-Webpack-Babel

-As you may know, a lot of React boilerplate projects around there, but most of the times these boilerplates not fits our needs.
+As you may know, a lot of React boilerplate projects are around there, but most of the times these boilerplate projects not fits our needs.
 In this articale I'll not reflect how to boilerplate a project, I'll try to show you how to setup your own project without boilerplate project.

 In this article we'll setup a project using our lovely React framework, packaging it with Webpack and of course we'll deal with Babel and Hot Realoading.

 But, Why not [create-react-app](https://github.com/facebookincubator/create-react-app)?
-Yes, this is great way to bootstrap a boilerplate React project and it is introduced by Facebook, but it comse without any build confguration.
-I would recommended it for the begginers who is getting started with React, for those how don't bother with a setup of Webpack, Babel and Hot Reloading.
+Yes, this is great way to bootstrap a boilerplate React project and it is introduced by Facebook, but it comes without any build confguration.
+I would recommend it for the begginers who is getting started with React, for those how don't bother with a setup of Webpack, Babel and Hot Reloading.

-At some point you faced a situation when you need some build/packeging tools around your React project.
+At some point we faced a situation when you need some build/packeging tools around your React project.

-I hope this article will help you into setting basic project structure and building configuration.
+I hope this article will help you into setting basic project structure and build configuration.
 Enough, let's start our base setup for React(Webpack, Babel, Hot Reloading) project.